-A diaphragmatic hernia is a condition in which a break in the diaphragm allows protrusion of abdominal organs into the chest.
-In dogs, automobile-related trauma is a common cause of diaphragmatic hernia, although defects of the diaphragm that are present at birth (congenital) may also be a cause.
+The diaphragm is a layer of muscle that extends across the base of the chest.
+Contraction of the diaphragm causes the lungs to expand and fill with air.
+A diaphragmatic hernia is a condition in which a break in the diaphragm allows abdominal organs to move into the chest.
+In dogs, being hit by a car is a common cause of diaphragmatic hernia, although defects of the diaphragm that are present at birth (congenital) may also be a cause.

 A definitive diagnosis is most frequently made from x-rays, which can reveal changes in the shape of the diaphragm and the displacement of abdominal organs.
 Specialized x-rays that use dyes to highlight the digestive organs are sometimes necessary to make the diagnosis.
 Samples of abdominal or chest fluids, electrocardiographs (EKGs), and blood work may be obtained, and surgical exploration of the abdominal cavity may be necessary in some cases.

 Surgical repair of the hernia is the only treatment.
 If other trauma is present, the animal’s condition is usually stabilized before surgical correction of the hernia is performed.
 Dogs with longterm hernias must be observed closely after surgery because life-threatening fluid accumulation can develop in the lungs.